Diallo75012/kubeadm_updating_cluster/notes.md

 We will provide examples of `kind: Deployment` or `kind: ReplicaSet` that will have a certain number of `replicas` count.
 And we will see what happen when you create a pods before that with a `selector` that have same label as the `replicaSet` implemented resource.
 Answer is that:
-  - if the `pod` is created after the `ReplicaSet`, the `pod` will be kiled instantly as the `ReplicaSet` have already reach maximum of `replicas` counts deployed int he cluster.
+  - if the `pod` is created after the `ReplicaSet`, the `pod` will be kiled instantly as the `ReplicaSet` have already reach maximum of `replicas` counts deployed in the cluster.
   - if the `pod` is created before the `ReplicaSet`, when the `ReplicaSet` will be deployed to the cluster, it will acquire those pods having the `Selector` matching its `labels`, therefore it will only add pods on top of what it has in `replicas` count OR will aquire pods until it fulfills its scaling `replicas` count and would kill all other pods having `selector` matching it `labels`
 **So Be Very Carefull Here!**

 ### `ReplicaSets` restart policy
 Source: (restart policy doc)[https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy]
-- `Always`: depfault, always restarts container on terminaison
+- `Always`: default, always restarts container on terminaison
 - `OnFailure`: restarts container on error
 - `Never`: Never restarts container, dead/terminaison/error/other just bye bye!